S60 (software platform): Symbian Carla and Donna

 In November 2011, Nokia announced the Carla and Donna updates.
 Carla was expected to be released in late 2012 or early 2013 and feature a new web browser, new widgets, new NFC capabilities and Dolby Surround audio enhancement.
 Donna was going to be a dual-core processor exclusive, and was planned to be released late 2013 or early 2014.
-In May 2012 a Nokia executive claimed that Carla and Donna were cancelled, and that Nokia would instead only release Belle Feature Pack 2 later in 2012, lacking many of the new features that were planned for Carla and Donna.
+However, in May 2012 a Nokia executive claimed that Carla and Donna were cancelled, and that Nokia would instead only release Belle Feature Pack 2 later in 2012, lacking many of the new features that were planned for Carla and Donna.

-Legacy

-In February 2011, Nokia announced a partnership with Microsoft to adopt Windows Phone 7 as Nokia's primary operating system, leaving further Symbian development in question.
-Nokia has promised support for Symbian and its newer devices until at least 2016, but no new Symbian devices will be released after Nokia 808 PureView.
-On 29 April 2011, Nokia announced that it would transfer Symbian activities to Accenture along with 3,000 employees.